zachpmanson/notes/notes/Archive/Folklore/Language and Death.md

 H: Yeah. and I I extra like this because like words aren't a thing that exists.
 They're just like, breath.

 J: Yeah.

 J: Yeah.
-Anyway, that brings me to a FC Wimbledon News.
+Anyway, that brings me to AFC Wimbledon News.
 America's favorite fourth tier English soccer team, which is made ultimately out of language just like the rest of us

 H: and ideas.